 Corporate resolutions are a legal necessity for corporations.
 Whenever your company makes a major decision, such as acquiring another business, selling a significant asset, or changing its leadership, a corporate resolution must document that decision.

 Corporate resolutions represent an official seal of approval from your board of directors.
 But what if you’re not a corporation?
 Perhaps you’re an LLC or a partnership.
-While you might not be legally required to use corporate resolutions, they can still be incredibly valuable.
+While LLCs and other business structures might not be legally required to use corporate resolutions under federal regulations, they can still be incredibly valuable.

 Having a clear record of your major decisions can be a game-changer in establishing credibility with banks, investors, or potential partners.
 When exactly should you use a corporate resolution?